Remmy195/PriceTaker-StochasticDualDynamicProgramming/README.md

 ```

 #### Scripts Overview
-- `Stochastic_Dual_Dynamic_Programming.jl`: Implements stochastic dual dynamic programming for optimal decision-making considering electricity price uncertainty.
+- `Stochastic_Dual_Dynamic_Programming.jl`: Implements SDDP; performs in-sample and out-of-sample policy evaluations.
-- `Stochastic_Dual_Dynamic_Programming_RH.jl`: Implements a rolling horizon strategy with various levels of foresight.
+- `Stochastic_Dual_Dynamic_Programming_RH.jl`: Implements a rolling horizon strategy with different levels of foresight.
-- `Monte_Carlo_Optimal_Contol.jl`: Monte Carlo simulation of the deterministic optimal control model from a statistical distribution.
+- `Monte_Carlo_Optimal_Contol.jl`: Monte Carlo simulation of the deterministic optimal control model.
-- `SDDP.bat`: This batch file runs both the Monte Carlo simulation and the SDDP script sequentially.
+- `SDDP.bat`: This batch file runs the Monte Carlo simulation and the SDDP script sequentially.
-- `SDDP.sh`: This shell script runs both the Monte Carlo simulation and the SDDP script sequentially.
+- `SDDP.sh`: This shell script runs the Monte Carlo simulation and the SDDP script sequentially.

 NOTE:
-- To run `Stochastic_Dual_Dynamic_Programming.jl`, set parameters and the distribution of random variable.
+- To run `Stochastic_Dual_Dynamic_Programming.jl`, set parameters and the distribution of the random variable.
-- The initial Bound on the objective value is estimated by running `Monte_Carlo_Simulation.jl` for a large number of scenarios and using the mean and confidence interval of the objective value to calibrate the Bound.
+- The initial Bound on the objective value is estimated by running `Monte_Carlo_Simulation.jl` for many scenarios and using the mean and confidence interval of the objective value to calibrate the bound.
 - `Stochastic_Dual_Dynamic_Programming.jl` performs In-Sample and Out-of-Sample evaluations of the SDDP policy.
 - Set the type of policy evaluation.
 - For out_of_sample_historic simulation, provide a vector of prices.
-- All simulation scripts draw data from `SDDP_Hourly.csv`
+- All simulation scripts draw data from `SDDP_Hourly.csv`.

 #### Running the Batch Script
 - On Windows, run the `SDDP.bat` file
 - On Linux/Mac, run the `SDDP.sh` file
-   - This will execute the Monte Carlo simulation first, which calculates and saves the bounds (The bound is stochastic).
-Then, it runs the SDDP script, which reads these bounds and proceeds with its computation.
+   - Either will execute the Monte Carlo simulation, which estimates the objective function bound (The bound is stochastic).
+Then, it runs the SDDP script with the estimated bound.
 - ##### Manual Computation of Bounds
-   If you prefer to set the bounds manually instead of having them computed by the Monte Carlo simulation, you can do so by modifying the SDDP script:
+   If you prefer to set the bound manually instead of computing the Monte Carlo simulation, you can do so by modifying the SDDP script:
-   - Find the section where the script reads the bounds from the file and comment out this section to prevent the script from reading the file like below.
+   - Find the section where the script reads the bounds from file and comment out this section to prevent the script from reading the file like below.
      ```julia
      # Read the bounds from the file
      #bounds_file = "calculated_bounds.txt"